upscalesoftware/swoole-newrelic/README.md

 APM and Browser instrumentation can be used individually or in conjunction.
 Browser MUST be instrumented first.

-Browser instrumentation is applied to non-AJAX requests having `text/html` response body MIME type.
+Browser instrumentation is applied to non-AJAX requests having `text/html` response MIME type (Swoole default).

 ## Limitations